yoshiki-takano/get_dsi/README.md

 streamlit run get_dsi.py
 ```

-The app will open in your browser (typically at `http://localhost:8501`)
+The app will open in your browser (typically at `http://localhost:8501`).
+If you use a custom port, add `--server.port <port>`.

 ### Input

 1. **Option A: File Upload**
-   - Upload a text file with one publication number per line
+   - Upload a text file with one identifier per line (Publication number or DWPI accession number)
    - Lines starting with `#` are treated as comments and ignored

 2. **Option B: Text Input**
-   - Paste publication numbers directly in the text area
+   - Paste identifiers directly in the text area
-   - One publication number per line
+   - One identifier per line

 ### Configuration